andresPanto/MUSEUM-Web/README.md

 Activities, Artworks and Authors are the centerpiece of the project.
 Purchases and Schedules are also taken into consideration.
 Modules for clients and admins were developed.
-Data for replicating the project is provided
+Data for replicating the project is provided.

 This project was developed using: